Dowell-Lab/srworkshop/projectA/day09/worksheets/pseudotime.md

 ## 2. Complete R scripts for today
 Complete the scripts in the `/Users/<your-username>/srworkshop/projectA/day09/scripts/` directory.

-Use the script with: `pseudotime.R`
+Use the script : `pseudotime.R`

+If you get throught that use the script:

+Use the script : pseudotime_advanced.R

 **NOTE: If you are running monocle3 locally, you will need to transfer the Seurat objects to your local computer to complete the worksheets and analysis for today**